General agreement – General payment service agreement, conditions of which are applied to the Merchant.

 17.3. check whether operations performed by the Merchant meet the conditions of this Supplement;

 17.4.
-Paysera has the right to require and the Merchant shall provide Paysera with his/her internal procedures related to the connection of the Interface and administration and cancellation of payments not later than within 7 calendar days from reception of the requirement;
+Paysera has the right to require and the Merchant shall provide Paysera with their internal procedures related to the connection of the Interface and administration and cancellation of payments not later than within 7 calendar days from reception of the requirement;

 17.5. detain on the Merchant's Paysera account any expenditure amounts, including fines of the Partner-Bank or ICCO, legal expenses and Transaction amounts under dispute incurred by Paysera due to the Merchant's activity and Transactions in the E-shop.